Overview

 one shows total internal reflection.

-- Give one quick calculation where students find
+- Try one quick calculation where you find

 c from n or find n from a given critical